 BMB’s history of making basic science discoveries that advance public health reaches back over 100 years to the founding of the School of Public Health.
 The first Chair, E.V.
 McCollum, made early advances in nutrition, including the discovery of vitamin A, that inform not just current nutrition science research, but decisions people make today about their health and diets.

 The ongoing and critical impact of basic biochemical and molecular research on the treatments and practices that are used in global health care cannot be ignored.
 As the world has responded to the COVID-19 pandemic, the importance of not just medical research but also the field of public health, and the critical need for strong connections between the two.
 Our School of Public Health has been a leader in these times.
 Public health can happen at the scale of millions, but it rests on fundamental understandings of health at the molecular level.
 Without basic biochemistry and molecular biology advances, many of the therapies we use to treat diseases such as cancer, malaria, and diabetes would not have been developed.

-My goal as chair will be to further integrate our basic biology research with the other Departments within the School of Public Health, connecting, for example, the evolving epidemiology of aging and cancer mortality with basic science observations on the how the aging tumor microenvironment drives tumor progression.
+My goal as chair is to continue to further integrate our basic biology research with the other Departments within the School of Public Health, connecting, for example, the evolving epidemiology of aging and cancer mortality with basic science observations on the how the aging tumor microenvironment drives tumor progression.

 I look forward to all of the exciting times ahead!